Fumnanya92/Automated-wordpress-deployment-on-Aws/README.md

    - `variables.tf` – for input variables.
    - `outputs.tf` – for any output values that may be useful.

+---

 ### Step 2: Define the RDS Module Configuration

 #### `modules/rds/main.tf`

-Define the RDS instance and its security groups here.
+Define the RDS instance and its security groups:

 ```hcl
 resource "aws_db_instance" "wordpress_rds" {